Creative Coding Fest

 CC Fest is a free and friendly event for anyone curious about creative code!
 Will you join us?

-On Saturday, March 15, 2025, from 9 am to 1 pm PST (+8 UTC) join us on Zoom for a virtual creative coding fest.
+On Sunday, September 28, 2025, from 9 am to 1 pm PDT (-7 UTC) join us on Zoom for a virtual creative coding fest.
 We’ll make interactive and engaging digital art, animation, and games, work with AI or hardware, and explore other options in various workshops.
-Hear from our keynote speakers, Saskia Freeke, Olivia Jack, Kawandeep Virdee, on important and timely topics related to creative coding!
+Hear from our keynote speakers on important and timely topics related to creative coding!

 We welcome: